-- 6.3.1 Follow the 4 pillars of Sustainable Drainage Systems (SuDS); water quality, water quantity, amenity and biodiversity, making use of the CIRIA guidance on the design detailing of these. - 6.3.2 Volumes of water should be split across the site and have positive impacts for water quality and management beyond the application site. - 6.3.3 Rain gardens should be considered in addition to small ponds and permeable surfaces, as an attractive feature which captures water close to the source, treats pollutants and creates habitat. - 6.3.4 Provide new developments with access to outdoor play facilities for all ages, within the recommended walking distances as per Fields in Trust website.
-The size of squares and open spaces should be proportionate to the intended use and level of activity generated.
+- 6.3.1 Follow the 4 pillars of Sustainable Drainage Systems (SuDS); water quality, water quantity, amenity and biodiversity, making use of the CIRIA guidance on the design detailing of these. - 6.3.2 Volumes of water should be split across the site and have positive impacts for water quality and management beyond the application site. - 6.3.3 Rain gardens should be considered in addition to small ponds and permeable surfaces, as an attractive feature which captures water close to the source, treats pollutants and creates habitat. - 6.3.4 Ensure children of all ages have access to age-appropriate play facilities within a safe and easy walking distance from new homes.
+This could involve providing links to existing play facilities on neighbouring sites, but if such facilities do not exist within a safe and convenient distance, play facilities will need to be provided on the proposed development site.
+Please follow guidance provided by Fields in Trust website.

-- 6.3.5 Furnish recreational open spaces with adequate amounts of seating and picnic areas, so that people of all ages and abilities can benefit from it. - 6.3.6 Proposed street tree planting must select appropriate species and consider the soil type (Wiltshire has 'shrinking clay' in areas), extent of future branch and root growth, as well as the likely leaf/fruit fall and any corresponding maintenance requirements. - 6.3.7 Tree lined grass verged avenues and public greens may form a green infrastructure ribbon through new development.
-Active travel routes in particular should be tree lined. - 6.3.8 Consider whether outdoor gym equipment would be a benefit to the area. - 6.3.9 Research the requirement for dark skies and dark corridors and establish design constraints.
+- 6.3.5 Furnish recreational open spaces with adequate amounts of seating and picnic areas, so that people of all ages and abilities can benefit from it.
+In general, the size of open spaces should be proportionate to the intended use and level of activity generated, but may need to be greater to accommodate on site nature positive requirements. - 6.3.6 It is important that any proposed street tree planting selects appropriate species and considers the soil type (Wiltshire has 'shrinking clay' in areas), extent of future branch and root growth, as well as the likely leaf/fruit fall and any corresponding maintenance requirements. - 6.3.7 Tree lined grass verged avenues and public greens may form a green infrastructure ribbon through new development.